LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/gentle-giants.md

 disguised as landscapes

-growing flowers and ecosystems
+growing flowers and ecosystems,

+while letting birds build nests

 on top of their backs,

-they keep themselves as steady hills
+they keep themselves as steady hills.

-while letting birds build nests

-on the roots of their head.

 &nbsp;